saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 #### SSH to the VM ####

 + A DHCS instance has already been provisioned for the lab.
-The instance details are available [here](artifacts/dhcs-instance.md), all the DHCS environment information that you would need to complete the lab and present in the file.
+The instance details are available [here](artifacts/dhcs-instance.md), all the DHCS environment information that you would need to complete the lab and present in this file.
+Also the private key to SSH to the VM is available [here](https://github.com/dvukmano/learning-library/blob/master/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/artifacts/PrivateKey.zip)

 + SSH as `opc` with the `privatekey `to the VM using the `IP address` from the previous step.
 You could use PuTTY or the SSH command.
 Further information [here](https://docs.oracle.com/en/cloud/paas/data-hub-cloud/user/connecting-cluster-node-secure-shell-ssh.html#GUID-16765BDA-5713-43C7-82D4-5EE62E31C481)
 + As `oracle` user, log into Cassandra using `cqlsh`